Determinant/cornell-dailycheck/README.rst

 ----------
 This script only helps you confirm your daily COVID status on Cornell's Daily Check website.
 It just provides a functionally equivalent way to answering "no" in the form.
-It serves as a command-line tool to conveniently check in your health status, while you should NOT run it when your answers are not "no" in the form.
+While it serves as a command-line tool to conveniently check in your health status, you should NOT run it when your answers are not "no" in the form.
 Use at your own discretion.

 How to Use